Service Overview

 How to initiate a miscellaneous payment:

-- Dues and memberships
+• Dues and Memberships

-How to initiate a non-PO invoice request:
+How to initiate a Supplier Invoice Request (SIR):

 All contract, independent contractor agreements plus terms and conditions associated with the use of a purchasing card or a purchase order must be entered in OnBase by the ASC Business Services Center.
 These must be reviewed and signed by central University Purchasing and the vendor prior to any use of a purchasing card or issuance of a purchase order.